-In spite of some unexpected complications in the data and questions for future research, we believe the obtained findings illustrate the value of our theoretical approach for understanding how dissociation and tax evasion occur among those who are paying a HECS debt to the government.
+In spite of some unexpected complications in the results, we believe they illustrate the value of our theoretical approach for understanding how dissociation and tax evasion occur among those who are paying a HECS debt to the government.
 Perhaps even more importantly, however, we have in this study a demonstration of the very different paths by which a government's income contingent university payment scheme can have unexpected and negative repercussions for a voluntary tax system.

 Admittedly, these findings represent only a small part of the story of tax evasion, and should therefore be kept in perspective.
 Furthermore, at this stage we are limited in the assurances we can give about the causality of the relationships among the key variables.
-The use of a cross-sectional design places constraints on our capacity to test a multi-stage model of tax evasion which is implied in these data (e.g., perceptions of injustice foster emotional disquiet which undermines self-regulatory systems for doing the right thing).
+The use of a cross-sectional design places constraints on our capacity to test a multi-stage model of tax evasion that is implied in these data (for example, perceptions of injustice foster emotional disquiet which undermines self-regulatory systems for doing the right thing).